sensu/sensu-aws/README.md

 ## Installation from source

-The preferred way of installing and deploying this plugin is to use it as an [asset][2].
-If you would like to compile and install the plugin from source or contribute to it, download the latest version of the sensu-CHANGEME from [releases][1] or create an executable script from this source.
+The preferred way to install and deploy this plugin is to use it as an [asset][2].
+To compile and install the plugin from source or contribute to the plugin, download the latest version of the sensu-CHANGEME from [releases][1] or create an executable script from this source. or create an executable script from this source.

 From the local path of the sensu-CHANGEME repository: